-Effective April 1, 2007 for employees on the administrative payroll and on the institutional payroll, a new salary schedule shall be established which shall consist of a hiring rate and a job rate for grades 1 through 37 and a hiring rate for grade 38.
-The hiring rates shall be the hiring rates of the salary schedule in effect on March 31, 2007 increased by \$800.
-The job rates for grades 1 through 37 shall be the rates of the salary schedule in effect on March 31, 2007 increased by \$800.
-Effective April 1, 2007, a new merit advance rate will be added for grades 1 through 18, the amounts of which are specified in Appendix I.
+Effective April 1, 2010 for employees on the administrative payroll and March 25, 2010 for employees on the institutional payroll, a new salary schedule shall be established which shall consist of a hiring rate and a job rate for grades 1 through 37 and a hiring rate for grade 38.
+The hiring rates shall be the hiring rates of the salary schedule in effect on March 31, 2010 for employees on the administrative payroll and March 24, 2010 for employees on the institutional payroll increased by four (4) percent.
+The job rates for grades 1 through 37 shall be the rates of the salary schedule in effect on March 31, 2010 for employees on the administrative payroll and March 24, 2010 for employees on the institutional payroll increased by four (4) percent.

-7.10 Promotions
+7.9 Promotions